Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 15 September 2024 05.24.16 UTC
+- WIB: Minggu, 15 September 2024 06.21.36 UTC
-- WITA: Minggu, 15 September 2024 06.24.16 UTC
+- WITA: Minggu, 15 September 2024 07.21.36 UTC
-- WIT: Minggu, 15 September 2024 07.24.16 UTC
+- WIT: Minggu, 15 September 2024 08.21.36 UTC

 Kutipan Inspiratif:
-"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

-Kategori: friendship
+Kategori: nature